aztack/roo-task-man/docs/PRD.md

 Purpose: allow extensions/forks to change how tasks are discovered, titled, and displayed.

 - Location: configurable `hooksDir` (default `~/.config/roo-code-man/hooks`).
 All `.js` files in the dir are loaded.
 - Runtime: Goja (embedded JS engine).
-Hooks run in a sandboxed context with a small API surface.
+Hooks are built-in by default (no build tags).
 - Provided types (for DX): shipped as `docs/hooks.d.ts`.

 Hook points (initial):